jonnonz1/nz-statute-book/acts/public/1988/disputes-tribunal-act-1988.md

 (2) Without limiting the generality of subsection (1), a Referee shall be deemed to have conducted the proceedings in a manner that was unfair to the appellant and prejudicially affected the result if—
   (a) the Referee fails to have regard to any provision of any enactment that is brought to the attention of the Referee at the hearing; and
   (b) as a result of that failure, the result of the proceedings is unfair to the appellant.
-(3) An appeal shall be brought by a party by the filing of a notice of appeal, in the prescribed form, in the District Court within 28 days of the making or giving of the order or approval or variation appealed against, or within such further time as a District Court Judge may, on application, allow.
+(3) An appeal shall be brought by a party by the filing of a notice of appeal, in a form approved by the chief executive after consultation with the Principal Disputes Referee, in the District Court within 20 working days of the making or giving of the order or approval or variation appealed against, or within such further time as a District Court Judge may, on application, allow.
 (4) As soon as practicable after such notice of appeal has been filed, a Registrar shall lodge a copy of the notice in the Tribunal's records relating to the proceedings.
 (5) A Registrar shall fix the time and place for the hearing of the appeal and shall notify the appellant.
 (6) A copy of every notice of appeal together with a notice of the time and place for hearing the appeal shall be served by a Registrar on every other party to the proceedings before the Tribunal, and each such party may appear and be heard.